LumIT-Labs/open-securekos/README.rst

 **Open Secure-K OS Deployer** (https://github.com/LumIT-Labs/open-securekos-deployer) is the deployment system for writing the initial Open Secure-K OS ISO image onto a USB key - it will create the liveng partitioning scheme.
 Install the Deployer (you need a Debian based operating system for this), run it, select the downloaded image and type in a passphrase of your choice for LUKS-encrypting the data persistence partition (remember: Open Secure-K OS features native encrypted persistence), then click on Write.

-Once write is finished, you can boot your computer with the USB key.
+Once write is finished, you can boot your computer with the USB key. **Secure Boot must be disabled on the PC BIOS settings for the operating system to boot**.

 During the boot you will be asked for the decryption password of the data persistence partition - the secret you enter while deploying.

 Technical (and interesting?) notes